 Algorithms and Programming

 The course is designed as an introduction to the problems of algorithms and programming.
 Students are introduced to the basic concepts of programming, development of algorithms and programs.
 The emphasis is on the design and implementation of programs.
 The knowledge of the basic elements of the program is required and students should be able to use these elements.
-Students are familiar with the programming in Python.
-Students programmed functions solving simple problems.
+Students are familiar with the programming language Python, which will be used for solving simple problems.

 Learning outcomes of the course unit

 - propose algorithms of simple tasks,

 - use basic elements of the program (variables, mathematical operations, conditions, loops, etc.),

 - designed algorithms written in the programming language Matlab - create scripts and functions,

 - create a search function and basic methods of sorting by known algorithms,